 This instrumental invention paved the way for the modern three-way traffic light, incorporating the yellow light that has undoubtedly saved countless lives over the years.
 Morgan would eventually sell the rights to his invention to General Electric for $40,000.

 As a Black man in the 1920s, Morgan was a staunch advocate of social activism, expressing his support of Black advocacy through his donations to Black colleges and participation in all-Black clubs and associations.

 Shortly before his death, the U.S. government honored Morgan for his inventions and heroic rescue earlier in life.
 Even today, we have Morgan to thank for warning us when we are expected to stop at a traffic light, and his design lives on in modern traffic lights to this day.

 The history of the traffic light is complex and, odd as it may seem, is absolutely filled with tinkerers.
 From Huge to Wire to Pots to Morgan, inventors in America and the United Kingdom were slowly coming to the same idea about traffic control.

 While the first traffic control attempt was gas-powered and proved fatal to the police officer operating it, the march of progress would continue in the states.

-Several inventors around 1920 invented prototypes and electric traffic lights that would be implemented in several states, and just a few years later, the technology was available for computers to automate the traffic control process, saving the government millions in expenses.
+Several inventors around 1920 invented prototypes and electric traffic lights that would be implemented in several states.
+A few years later, the technology was available for computers to automate the traffic control process, saving the government millions in expenses.

-But it’s really inventor Garret Morgan who’s to thank for bringing us the modern traffic light with its three-way design and yellow light warning.
+But it’s inventor Garret Morgan who is to thank for bringing us the modern traffic light with its three-way design and yellow light warning.

 Without all of these inventors and innovations, the world of traffic could look a lot different today.